bsdnet/bsdnet.github.io/content/posts/hello-the-infra-guy.md

 1. Create a Github Repository

   Keep in mind, you can't use user name and password to access Git Repo now.
   You have to use a token a SSH key for the sake of security.

 1. Go through Hugo's Quickstart Guide

 1. Go though Hugo on Github

   Make sure you delete public folder and add a .gitignore file.

 1. Set up Github Action workflow

   Make sure you enable 'extended' if your theme needs.

 1. Go through Github Pages, and Settings

 1. Profit

   Now, you can use your favorite Editor, e.g Visual Code or Vim,  to write blogs.

 # Summary

-To make this post happen, we learned and used the following concepts:
+We learned and used the following concepts so far:

 - Markdown
 - GitHub
 - GitHub Repository